Last Updated: November 23, 2024

 Ethan Miller/Getty Images

 After experiencing this level of success, Young decided to leave Delicious Vinyl as he felt he was being restricted in what he wanted to do with his music and wished for more control over the direction of his album.
-The label subsequently sued him for breach of contract and the two parties later settled out of court.
+The label subsequently sued him for breach of contract, and the two parties later settled out of court.
 Young then signed with Capitol Records and released his second album, "Brainstorm," in 1991.
-The album did not have any well-performing singles featured on it and only made it to the number 66 spot on the "Billboard" 200 chart.
+The album did not have any well-performing singles featured on it and only made it to the #66 spot on the "Billboard" 200 chart.
 However, it still managed to achieve gold status in the Untied States.

-In 2002, he released his sixth album, "Engage the Enzyme."
+In 2002, Young released his sixth album, "Engage the Enzyme."
 He also appeared as a contestant on "Weakest Link – Rap Stars Edition."
-He ultimately won the context, beating rapper Xzibit in the final round.
+He ultimately won the contest, beating rapper Xzibit in the final round.
 He donated all of his winnings to the Humane Society.
 In 2004, he acted in and co-produced the film "The Zero Sum."
 He also partnered with rapper KNOWW to record the theme song for the film, a track called "Brotherly Love."

 In 2005, Young appeared on the VH1 reality show "Celebrity Fit Club 3."
 He won the competition by losing more weight than any of his fellow competitors, including Tempestt Bledsoe, Chaz Bono, Kelly Le Brock, and Countess Vaughn.